Physics-50/Module-1/docs/week2.md

     + Give the table a title.

     + Title the column you will be using for data collection ($$\theta_c$$)

-    + As part of the Experimental Design you prepared for the week #2 checkpoint you estimated a reasonable number of data points to achieve the desired accuracy.
-Use this as a guide for how many rows to include in your table.

     + Use the borders feature to outline the table.